derrod/legendary/README.md

 Launch (run) a game with online authentication
 ````
-legendary launch Anemone
+legendary launch "world of goo"
 ````
 **Tip:** most games will run fine offline (`--offline`), and thus won't require launching through legendary for online authentication.
 You can run `legendary launch <App Name> --offline --dry-run` to get a command line that will launch the game with all parameters that would be used by the Epic Launcher.
 These can then be entered into any other game launcher (e.g. Lutris/Steam) if the game requires them.

 Importing a previously installed game
 ````